-Justice and Empowerment in Environmental Advocacy
+Justice and Empowerment Advocacy

 In this module, students will get to know each other, and be introduced to the concept of Sustainability within a community organizing framework through a variety of games and activities.
 This module will set the stage for the rest of the program and empower students to take responsibility for themselves and each other throughout the duration of the program.